+Going to check the mail was extraordinarily fun last week.
 Not because our new mailbox stands up straight and has a door on it, but because I found a wonderful gift from my friend Lysa waiting for me…

+Kevin and I met Lysa while we were at CBN in Virginia Beach.
+Lysa was on The 700 Club the same day we were and I’ve enjoyed reading her blog and getting to know her through email ever since.
 I couldn’t wait to open the package she sent, so I tore into it right there in the driveway.
 I started reading her book immediately.
-First, the Acknowledgments, then the Introduction, then Part One, then Chapter One.
-Then I read them all over again, out loud, to Kevin.
-Her words immediately resonated with me, and I look forward to blogging about her book when I’m done reading it.
+Acknowledgments, Introduction, Part One, Chapter One…I read them all out loud, to Kevin.
+Her words immediately resonated with me, and I look forward to blogging more about the book when I’m done reading it.

-So grab a cup of something warm, make yourself comfortable, and be prepared to be moved by Lysa’s touching story…
+Today, we are so excited to have Lysa here as our special guest poster.
+So grab a cup of something warm, make yourself comfortable, and be prepared to be moved by her touching story…

 by Lysa TerKeurst